Blue Owl Capital (NYSE:OBDC) versus FS KKR Capital (NYSE:FSK) Head to Head Analysis

 Dividends

+Blue Owl Capital pays an annual dividend of $1.48 per share and has a dividend yield of 11.1%.
 FS KKR Capital pays an annual dividend of $2.56 per share and has a dividend yield of 13.7%.
-Blue Owl Capital pays an annual dividend of $1.48 per share and has a dividend yield of 11.1%.
+Blue Owl Capital pays out 96.7% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
 FS KKR Capital pays out 122.5% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
-Blue Owl Capital pays out 96.7% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.

-This is a summary of current ratings and target prices for FS KKR Capital and Blue Owl Capital, as reported by MarketBeat.
+This is a summary of current ratings and target prices for Blue Owl Capital and FS KKR Capital, as provided by MarketBeat.

 |Sell Ratings